 We love the Siggi’s strawberry drinkable yogurt, but it’s hard to find the larger bottles where we live—and each little bottle is fairly expensive.
 And since my toddler enjoys yogurt smoothies a few times a week, making a version at home seemed like a great solution that would also save me money.
 I also love that this strawberry smoothie is packed with fresh strawberries, which is handy for those days when the kids aren’t interested in eating their fruit straight up.

-How to Make this Strawberry Smoothie Recipe, Step-by-Step
+How to Make a Simple Strawberry Smoothie Recipe, Step-by-Step

-Here’s a look at the process in making this recipe:
+Here’s a look at the process in making this base recipe:

-- Taste and add optional lemon juice (if the berries aren’t super flavorful) and sweetener (if the berries aren’t very sweet) and blend again to combine well.
-Serve chilled!
+- Taste and add optional lemon juice (if the berries aren’t super flavorful) and sweetener (if the berries aren’t very sweet) and blend again to combine well. (photo 4)

 Probiotics for Babies and Toddlers